iknowtavonga/instagram-explore-clone/README.md

 ### Main

-The main section contains a combination of 3x2 grids along with a title separating recent images and top posts
+The main section contains a combination of 3x2 grids along with a title separating recent images and top posts.

+## App version

+The app version was a little more complicated than the web version as it had more grid elements included along with a sticky header and fixed footer.
+If more time arises i might optimise the app version for tablet devices because the elements look stretched on those devices.